Aaron Rodgers: 2012

-In Week 4, a 28–27 victory over the New Orleans Saints, Rodgers had 319 passing yards, four touchdowns, and one interception to earn NFC Offensive Player of the Week.
+In Week 4, a 28–27 victory over the Saints, Rodgers had 319 passing yards, four touchdowns, and one interception to earn NFC Offensive Player of the Week.
 In Week 6, against the undefeated Houston Texans, he tied the franchise record by throwing six touchdown passes, in a 42–24 victory, to earn NFC Offensive Player of the Week.
-The Texans had allowed only six total touchdowns passes during the season up to that point.
+The Texans had allowed only six total touchdown passes during the season up to that point.
 This sparked a five-game winning streak which Rodgers completed 65.7% of his passes for 1,320 yards, 17 touchdowns, two interceptions, and a passer rating of 119.1.
 During that stretch, Rodgers was named NFC Offensive Player of the Month for October.
-In Week 15, Rodgers threw for 291 yards and three touchdowns to lead the Packers past the Chicago Bears, 21–13, making them NFC North champions for the second consecutive year.
-In the season finale, despite Rodgers going 28 of 40 for 365 yards, four touchdowns, no interceptions and a passer rating of 131.8, the Packers lost 37–34 against the Minnesota Vikings.
+In Week 15, Rodgers threw for 291 yards and three touchdowns to lead the Packers past the Bears, 21–13, making them NFC North champions for the second consecutive year.
+In the season finale, despite Rodgers going 28 of 40 for 365 yards, four touchdowns, no interceptions and a passer rating of 131.8, the Packers lost 37–34 against the Vikings.
 This ended the Packers' twelve-game winning streak against NFC North opponents.

 The Packers finished with an 11–5 record, first in the NFC North, and clinched the #3-seed in the NFC playoffs.
 Rodgers led the league for the second straight year in passer rating (108.0) touchdowns passing % (7.1%), and touchdown-to-interception ratio (4.875), while finishing second in touchdown passes (39), third in completion percentage (67.2%), fifth in yards per attempt (7.78), and eighth in passing yards (4,295).

 In the playoffs, the Packers defeated the Minnesota Vikings 24–10 in the Wild Card Round.
 Rodgers completed 23 of 33 passes to ten different players for 274 yards and a touchdown.
-They were beaten 45–31 by the San Francisco 49ers in the Divisional Round.
+They were beaten 45–31 by the 49ers in the Divisional Round.
 Rodgers completed 26 of 39 passes for 257 yards, two touchdowns, and an interception, while also rushing for 28 yards, in the losing effort.
 He earned his third career Pro Bowl nomination for his performance in the 2012 season.
 He was ranked sixth by his peers on the NFL Top 100 Players of 2013.